 – No video and no waiting line and probably no map.
 But I did one for you 😉

-- It’s around 4 hours to arrive at Cabo San Juan or Playa Brava
+– It takes 4 hours to arrive at Cabo San Juan or Playa Brava

 It’s steep the first hours but nothing insane.
 Most of the Colombians don’t like to walk.
 Use this advantage to be alone in the jungle!